OMGDuke/raid-ready/readme.md

 ### Todo
 - Make it pretty.
-- Add restful routing eg http://localhost:8080/serverName/guildName.
+- Add better routing eg http://localhost:8080/serverName/guildName.
 Currently a page refresh or clicking a player to visit their profile causes result data to be lost.
 - Add raid encounter specific breakdowns.
 - Update to 110 for Legion.
 - Add a filter based on guild rank to ensure alts aren't included.